Frequent Asked Questions

 How does Activity work?Here you can find all the trades are happening at the moment.
 You can either see the activity of everyone or just the ones you are following.
 The filter can help you identify what are the best traders doing.

 How does Charts work?Here you can find your coins distribution in percentage (%) and the charts of all the coins trading in the simulator.

 It is updated every hour and has a journey of about 3 days.
 Hovering over you can see the total capital (without decimals).

-The Ranking is measured by the percentage of profitability, it would not be fair to rank by capital since many investors start with $100 while others with $1,000,000.
+The Ranking is measured by the percentage of profitability.
+It doesn’t take into account how much capital you have since you can start with different ones.
+It would not be fair to rank by capital since many investors start with $100 while others with $100,000.

 A cryptocurrency is missing

-If you would like us to add a cryptocurrency, just contact us.
+If you would like us to add a cryptocurrency that is in the TOP 50, just contact us.